luclu7/luclu7/README.md

 ## 💻 computer-related stuff

-I'm still a student so everything I do is on my free time.
-I mostly do stuff in Go(lang), but I can do some Python or C sometimes (basic things only tho), or even some JS sometimes.
+I'm still a student so almost everything I do is on my free time.
+I mostly do stuff in Go(lang), JavaScript (/Node.js), but I can do some Python or C sometimes (basic things only tho).
 Web is bloated (and hard), backend is way more fun.

 Vim user, IDEs are too bloated.

 Simple web is cute.

-I don't love frontend JavaScript frameworks btw.
-Frontend is just not for me.
+I don't love frontend JavaScript frameworks.

 Sometimes I'm also a system administrator, mostly at @anjaraeu.

-If you want me to help you on something I know, don't hesitate to ask!
+If you want me to help you on something I know, don't hesitate to reach out!

 Also:
 - 🔭 I’m currently working on a lot of projects